 The Pistons head back on the road to face another Eastern Conference opponent, the Atlanta Hawks on Wednesday night in Atlanta.
 The Hawks swept Detroit early in the year in their brief home-and-home series back in November.
 Without Al Horford, who was lost for the season with a pectoral injury, the Hawks have not missed a beat.
 They stand at (23-21), good for fourth in the East.

 If Detroit wants to get back to their winning ways, they have a game they most win down in Atlanta to get back into a groove.

-Tags: Aaron Afflalo Andre Drummond Brandon Jennings Chauncey Billups Detroit Pistons Greg Monroe Jason Maxiell Jonas Jerebko Kentavious Caldwell-Pope Kyle Singler NBA New Orlando Magic Pistons Rodney Stuckey Victor Oladipo Will Bynum
+Tags: Aaron Afflalo Andre Drummond Brandon Jennings Chauncey Billups Detroit Pistons Greg Monroe Jason Maxiell Jonas Jerebko Kentavious Caldwell-Pope Kyle Singler NBA News New Orlando Magic Pistons Rodney Stuckey Victor Oladipo Will Bynum